vektor-inc/vk-filter-search/readme.txt

 4. Search Results page

 == Changelog ==

+= 2.3.0 =
+[ Add function ] Added a minimum width specification to the column width setting method.
+[ Bug fix ][ Call filter search block ] Fixed the display issue with the edit button.
+[ Bug fix ] Fixed an issue where the post type archive form was displayed on the search results screen.

 = 2.2.3 =
 [ Add function ][ Taxonomy ( Pro ) ] Add Setting of auto post counts when the form will be submited.